Crash test dummy: Animal testing

 By the mid-1950s, the bulk of the information cadaver testing could provide had been collected.
 It was also necessary to collect data on accident survivability, research for which cadavers were woefully inadequate.
 In concert with the shortage of cadavers, this need forced researchers to seek other models.
 A description by Mary Roach of the Eighth Stapp Car Crash and Field Demonstration Conference shows the direction in which research had begun to move.
 "We saw chimpanzees riding rocket sleds, a bear on an impact swing...We observed a pig, anesthetized and placed in a sitting position on the swing in the harness, crashed into a deep-dish steering wheel at about 10 mph."

 One important research objective that could not be achieved with either cadavers or live humans was a means of reducing the injuries caused by impalement on the steering column.
 By 1964, over a million fatalities resulting from steering wheel impact had been recorded, a significant percentage of all fatalities; the introduction by General Motors in the early 1960s of the collapsible steering column reduced the risk of steering-wheel death by fifty percent.
-The most commonly used animal subjects in cabin-collision studies were pigs, primarily because their internal structure is similar to a human's.
-Pigs can also be placed in a vehicle in a good approximation of a seated human.

-Pigs were used for steering wheel impacts because they have an internal structure similar to humans, and can be easily placed correctly via sitting upright in the vehicle.
+Pigs were used for steering wheel impacts and other cabin collisions because they have an internal structure similar to humans, and can be easily placed correctly via sitting upright in the vehicle.
 The ability to sit upright was an important requirement for test animals so that another common fatal injury among human victims, decapitation, could be studied.
 Additionally, it was important for researchers to be able to determine to what extent cabin design needed to be modified to ensure optimal survival circumstances.
 For instance, a dashboard with too little padding or padding that was too stiff or too soft would not significantly reduce head injury over a dash with no padding at all.
 While knobs, levers, and buttons are essential in the operation of a vehicle, it was essential to determine which design modifications would best ensure that these elements did not tear or puncture victims in a crash.
 Rear-view mirror impact is a significant occurrence in a frontal collision: How should a mirror be built so that it is rigid enough to perform its task, yet of low injury risk if struck?